Skip to Main Content

 Theoretical Article

 A theoretical article contains or refers to new or established abstract principles related to a specific field of knowledge.
-These article are peer reviewed but do not normally contain research or present experimental data.
+These articles are peer-reviewed but do not normally contain research or present experimental data.